-The excel document below provides information about the characteristics of the adult social care workforce at an England and regional level.
+To support our workforce intelligence publications, we have published an adult social care workforce estimates excel file that contains the data that sits behind them.
+The file provides information about the characteristics of the adult social care workforce at an England and regional level.

 What's included in these estimates